fracpete/python-weka-wrapper/doc/source/flow.rst

 internally in a flow using a simple dictionary.
 Special actors store, retrieve, update and delete these objects.

+For finding out more about a specific actor, you use one of the following actor methods:

+ * `print_help()` -- outputs a description of actor and its options on stdout
+ * `generate_help()` -- generates the help string output by `print_help()`

+Printing the layout of a flow is very simple.
+Assuming you have a flow variable called `myflow`, you simply use the `tree` method to output the structure: `print(myflow.tree)`

+All actors can return and restore from JSON as well, simply use the following property to access or set the JSON representation: `json`

 Life cycle
 ----------